EnviDat/websnap/README.md

 websnap.websnap(s3_uploader=True)

 # Copies files to a S3 bucket and repeat every 1440 minutes (24 hours),
-# file logs are enabled and only 3 backup objects are allowed for each config section
+# file logs are enabled and only 3 backup files are allowed for each config section
 websnap.websnap(file_logs=True, s3_uploader=True, backup_s3_count=3, repeat_minutes=1440)
 ```